Dom-Mc/shareMark/README.md

 # shareMark

-Sharemark is a community driven application where users have the ability to share a wide variety of learning resources and to participate through voting.
+[shareMark](https://dom-mckellar-sharemark.herokuapp.com/) is a community driven application where users have the ability to share a wide variety of learning resources and to participate through voting.
 The application was built with Rails 5 , Angular 1.5, and styled with Semantic-UI.

 ## Installation
 #### (Step 1) Clone a local copy of the `shareMark` repo.